nicoaws/dncs-lab/README.md

 ```

 Connectivity between the subnets can be checked using the command ping.
 We verify that there is connection between Host-A and Host-B, Host-A and Host-C, Host-B and Host-C  trying to ping from one to the other.
-Example of checking connectivity between Host-B and Host-C, after the vagrant up has succesfully been done.
+The following is an example of connectivity check between Host-B and Host-C
 ```
 vagrant ssh host-b
 ping 192.168.8.1